HIV

 Human Immunodeficiency Virus (HIV) is a virus that attacks the body's immune system, making it difficult to fight off infections and cancers.
 Without treatment, the immune system begins to fail, putting the body at risk of infection.

-Most children acquire HIV from perinatal transmission, or transmission from mother to baby during pregnancy, labor or delivery.
-All women should be tested for HIV during pregnancy.
-Pregnant women with HIV infection can take medications to prevent the transmission of HIV to their baby.
-In addition, women with HIV infection should not breast feed their infants because breastfeeding increases the risk of HIV transmission by about 15%.
+Most children acquire HIV from perinatal transmission, or transmission from mother to baby during pregnancy, labor, delivery or breastfeeding.
+All pregnant individuals should be tested for HIV during pregnancy.
+Pregnant people living with HIV can take medications to prevent the transmission of HIV to their baby.

-The Children’s HIV Program provides the following services:
+The Children’s Wisconsin HIV Program provides the following services:

-• Post-exposure prophylaxis for children and youth after a sexual assault
+- Post-exposure prophylaxis (PEP) for children and adolescents after a sexual assault or a high-risk sexual exposure.

-For children and youth up to 18 years old
+For children and adolescents up to 18 years old living with HIV

 Program social workers and nurses work closely with each patient’s primary care provider to ensure that as much care as possible is provided close to home with a familiar provider.
 We know that care is easier when it is close to home.